Amalfi Coast,

 Italy

-We are excited for you to join us for an intimate long weekend in Scala — slow dinners, coastal views, and a symbolic wedding celebration overlooking the Amalfi Coast.
+We are excited for you to join us for an intimate weekend in Scala, Italy — coastal views, amazing food, relaxing evenings, and a symbolic wedding celebration overlooking the Amalfi Coast.

 The Invitation

-A small circle.
-A long Italian weekend.
+An intimate celebration.
+A weekend in Italy.
 A place we cannot wait to share.

-This first note is simply to share the where and when.
-The detailed plans will come later.
-For now, imagine an Italian summer dinner, a luxury hotel tucked into the hills, and a few days together along the coast.
+For now, this is simply the where and when.
+More details will follow as we get closer.
+Until then, imagine an Italian summer dinner, a luxury hotel tucked into the hills, and a few days together along the coast.

 Robin and Darin formal engagement-style photo